XanaOG/QrCode-Generator/README.md

 ### License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License .

 ### Contributing